Do not look at his appearance . . . for man looks at the outward appearance, but the Lord looks at the heart.—1 Samuel 16:7

 The facts are clear:

 Friends, I realize that the information that I have presented in this chapter may need to soak into your mind for a while.
 If this type of scientific and biblical fact is new to you, your head might be reeling a little bit right now.
 Just remember that God’s Word does not change.
-Throughout the last 150 years (since Darwin’s theory was introduced) there have been those who have held to the truth of Scripture without compromise.
-They stood firm on the foundation of Genesis regardless of the apparent “facts” of science that were supposedly “proving” things to the contrary.
-They stood in the midst of Darwin’s garden as mighty oaks of truth, unbending and unshaken by the winds of evolutionary theory.
+Throughout the last 150 years (since Darwin’s evolutionary belief was introduced) there have been those who have held to the truth of Scripture without compromise.
+They stood firm on the foundation of Genesis, regardless of the supposed “facts” of science that were supposedly “proving” things to the contrary.
+They stood in the midst of Darwin’s garden as mighty oaks of truth, unbending and unshaken by the winds of evolutionary belief.